modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-4-apendix.md

 ***

-### APPENDIX 4.1.
+## Appendix 4A.
 How the lever principle serves to justify that the postulate of the parallels is satisfied.

 In what follows we describe the explanation made by Lagrange.
 Figure 4.3 expresses the content of Euclid's fifth postulate and figures 4.4 to 4.7 correspond to the explanation attributed to Lagrange.